ing-bank/prometheus-scenarios/promql/docs/chapter1/01 - Intro Grafana Prom QL.md

 ## Assignment
 1. Select the Prometheus datasource.
 1. Add the `up` metric and execute the query.
+1. Hit the apply button to leave the edit mode for the panel and return to the dashboard.

 Note that the legend (just below the graph) shows the metric name with its label names and values.
 This metric has two labels that will be added by Prometheus to all the metrics that scrapes.
 The label `instance` that indicate the hostname and port number that Prometheus scraped and the label `job` that refers to the Prometheus configuration in which a configuration was defined with a `job_name` set to the same value as shown in the `job` label.

+The top of the dashboard now shows (in the right top corner):
+* a button to add another panel
+* a button to save the dashboard
+* a gear icon to adjust settings of the dashboard
+* a time-range selection button that allows you to select what data should be shown
+* a refresh button that allows manual refreshing the dashboard as well as specifying automatic periodic refreshing of the dashboard
+* a button to enable a different display-mode, f.e. to remove all edit features and just show a dashboard as is.

 ---
 ## [< previous](README.md) | [next >](02%20-%20Panel%20Info.md)